Community detection in temporal multilayer networks, with an application to correlation networks: Interpretation of community structure in correlation networks with different null networks

-The intuition behind multiscale modularity maximization is that the communities that one obtains for larger values of $\gamma$ reveal ``more densely'' connected nodes in the observed network.
+The standard interpretation of multiscale modularity maximization is that the communities that one obtains for larger values of $\gamma$ reveal ``smaller'' and ``more densely'' connected nodes in the observed network \cite{Reichardt2006, Lambiotte2010}.
 Although all diagonal blocks in Fig.~\ref{FIG4.1}(a) have the same internal connectivity, different ones are identified as communities for different values of $\gamma$ when using the NG null network---as $\gamma$ increases, nodes in the largest category split into singletons first, followed by those in the second largest category, etc. One would need to be cautious in using multiscale community structure to gain information about connectivity patterns in the observed network in this example.